Animal Services

 • If your animal or wildlife concern poses an immediate danger, or if the animal is aggressive and may injure someone, call the Ontario Provincial Police (OPP) at 9-1-1.

-• If you have been bitten, or had direct contact with an animal that you suspect is diseased, seek medical attention and the hospital will report it to the Huron-Perth Public Health Unit
+• If you have been bitten, or had direct contact with an animal that you suspect is diseased, seek medical attention and the hospital will report it to Huron Perth Public Health.

 Who Do I Call if I Have an Animal Control Concern?